Return to site

 The Log Cabin Living: Artifacts from 19th Century Life exhibit at Job Carr Cabin Museum encourages visitors to take a closer look at more than 20 objects in the museum's collection.

 People have long used plants for natural dyeing.
-Indigenous tribes dyed clothing, paintings, and decorations for centuries, making life vibrant.
+Indigenous tribes have dyed clothing, paintings, and decorations for centuries, making life vibrant.
 Natural dyes can come from materials like flowers, berries, fungi, lichen, bark, and moss.
 People can create dye most of the year, since it can be processed from a variety of materials.

 broken image